SciML/SciMLStyle/README.md

 the construction of immutable structs, and thus this can be more efficient if it's not too much of a code hassle.

-### Tests should attempt to cover a wide gambit of input types
+### Tests should attempt to cover a wide gamut of input types

 Code coverage numbers are meaningless if one does not consider the input types.
 For example, one can hit all of the code with `Array`, but that does not test whether `CuArray` is compatible!
 Thus it's